Here are some of our best tips to help keep your experience safe and positive this holiday season:

 Smartphones aren’t always a smart choice for shopping.

 Yes, your phone does a great job surfing the web.
 However, it likely lacks anti-virus software, leaving it uniquely susceptible to attack.
 Cell phones also often display shortened URLs, so it’s not always easy to tell which website you’re actually visiting.
 Even though tapping lengthy passwords into your cell phone can be a pain, resist the temptation to allow its browser to save your passwords for you.
-If your phone gets lost or stolen, cached passwords are open for anyone to use.
-Most phones have built in screen locking features.
+If your phone gets lost or stolen, cached passwords are there for anyone to use.
+Most phones have a built in screen locking feature.
 Better yet, use a tool like LastPass to store your passwords in a secure, encrypted way.
 Back up your phone frequently and avoid using it to make purchases.

 Look for HTTPS in the URL.

 A URL that starts with HTTPS (instead of just HTTP) is secure.
 Never ever enter your credit card number or other personal information on a web page that does not start with HTTPS.
 Sometimes the URL is displayed in green, and usually there is an icon to the left of a closed lock or a key.
 These icons indicate various levels of encryption and vary by browser.
 Clicking the icon in your browser of choice will display more detailed information about the type of encryption being used and whether or not it is installed and working correctly.